Anne Stallybrass: Biography

 The television roles for which she is best known are: Jane Seymour in The Six Wives of Henry VIII (1970), and Anne Onedin in The Onedin Line (1971-1972), written by Cyril Abraham.
 In 1973 she appeared as a narrator in five episodes of the BBC children's television series Jackanory.
 She also appeared as Doreen Haskins, wife of DCI Frank Haskins in the 1970s British police drama The Sweeney.
+She had a minor role at the very end of the Hammer film Countess Dracula.

 Other major roles include Anna Strauss in The Strauss Family (1972), Susan Henchard in The Mayor of Casterbridge (1978 adaptation), and Muriel Thomas in The Old Devils (1992).
 From 1995 until 1998 she played Eileen Reynolds in ITV's period police drama Heartbeat.
 She portrayed Queen Elizabeth II, for Diana: Her True Story (1993), the made for TV mini-series from Andrew Morton's biography.
 Being a monarchist, she was initially unsure about taking the role, although her family used to tease her for bearing a resemblance to the Queen.
-She appeared in Midsomer Murders “Strangler’s Wood” (1999) as Emily Meakham.
+She appeared in Midsomer Murders "Strangler's Wood" (1999) as Emily Meakham.
 She was twice nominated for the British Academy Television Award for Best Actress; for her portrayals of Anne Onedin and Anna Strauss.